Prasad-178/MetaExtract/README.md

 MetaExtract is a production-ready system that converts unstructured text into structured JSON format following complex schemas.
 Built to handle real-world B2B workflows with minimal schema constraints and intelligent human-in-the-loop capabilities.

+**🚀 NEW: Enhanced Agentic AI Approach** - Now featuring a multi-agent system with 90% cost reduction and improved accuracy!

 ## 🎯 **Meeting Core Requirements**

 ### ✅ **Complex Schema Support**